Accepting patients without insurance or covered by Medicaid

 Providing free health care since 1974…The Bradley Free Clinic provides free medical, dental, behavioral health, and pharmacy services to those that have low incomes, who are uninsured, and those with Medicaid, who live in the Roanoke Valley and surrounding areas.
 Bradley provides care to our patients through a team of dedicated staff and professional volunteers, many of whom are among the most respected in their field throughout the region.

 Over the years, a lot has changed at Bradley.
 We’ve grown in size, scope, and vision.
 But the core of why we exist remains.
 We believe everyone deserves quality health care.
-We believe the dynamics of a strong free clinic being and indispensable part of a healthy community.
+We believe a strong free clinic is an indispensable part of a healthy community.
 And we are privileged to serve and grateful to all who help us in this mission.

 Is it really free?